ricardombrodriguez/IES_98388/lab1/README.md

 # Creating a Maven project:

-App name: *MyWeatherRadar*
+App name (for exercise 1.2): *MyWeatherRadar*

 Maven has a concept called *archetypes*, which are essentially prebuilt project templates that include folder structure and files needed to get started for a specific type of project.
 There are tons of archetypes out there that come with templates for building things like command line apps, empty projects, gui apps, and web apps.
 There is at least one archetype worth memorizing and that is the maven-archetype-quickstart.
-This generates the simplest possible project with one source file ready for us to edit.
+This generates the simplest possible project with one source file ready for us to edit, as we are going to use in this project.

 ```
 mvn archetype:generate -DgroupId=com.MyWeatherRadar.app -DartifactId=MyWeatherRadar -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false
 ```
 The example just above also includes the optional -DinteractiveMode=false flag, which disables the prompt to press Y and review the information.
 Leave interactiveMode set to true if you do want to review the information before it creates the project.

-groupId: Namespace of the project / website (ex: GitHub account)

-artifactId: Name of the package within the domain (groupId)

-version: Version of the project
+**groupId**: It uniquely identifies your project across all projects.
+A group ID should follow Java's package name rules!!
+This means it starts with a reversed domain name you control.
+For example, *org.apache.maven*, *org.apache.commons*.
+This rule is not mandatory, as we can use single word groupId's, but it's not recommended and it will be difficult to get a new single word group ID approved for inclusion in the Maven Central repository.

+**artifactId**: It's the name of the jar without version.
+If you created it, then you can choose whatever name you want with lowercase letters and no strange symbols.
+If it's a third party jar, you have to take the name of the jar as it's distributed.

+**version**:  If you distribute it, then you can choose any typical version with numbers and dots (1.0, 1.1, 1.0.1, ...).
+Don't use dates as they are usually associated with SNAPSHOT (nightly) builds.
+If it's a third party artifact, you have to use their version number whatever it is, and as strange as it can look.

+Note: “-D” switch is used to define/pass a property to Maven in CLI.

 # API request: